xiaohw7/cgmoi/README.md

 The machine also includes a stepper motor that spins the top plate, and linear actuators to raise and lower the load cells in order to measure CG.

 The stepper motor, linear actuator, gyroscope, load cells and other components are controlled by and wired to an Arduino mega board.
-The Arduino could then be plugged into a laptop running the Arduino IDE where code could be uploaded to run the cgmoi machine.
+The Arduino could then be plugged into a laptop running the Arduino IDE where code could be uploaded to run the CGMOI machine.

 Each load cell is marked load cell 1/2/3 on the load cell itself.
 Linear actuator 1/2/3 correspond to load cell 1/2/3. i.e. linear actuator 1 is directly below load cell 1.

-## Components of the cgmoi Machine
+## Components of the CGMOI Machine

 - HX711 analog to digital converter
 ![ADC](https://github.com/xiaohw7/cgmoi/blob/main/Images/ADC.JPG)